 Scope and syllabus

-The fourth element of the degree is a Dissertation on any topic agreed with the Director of Studies of the MA Critical Media and Cultural Studies and the candidate’s supervisor (section II.iv).
-The dissertation may be either an essay of 11,000 words length or a multimedia presentation of 8,000 words and up to half an hour of video or audio materials, or 100 still images, or an equivalent combination of elements.
+The fourth element of the degree is a Dissertation on any topic agreed with the convenor of the MA Global Cinemas and the Transcultural and the candidate’s supervisor.
+The dissertation may be either an essay or a multimedia presentation of 8,000 words and up to half an hour of video or audio materials, or 100 still images, or an equivalent combination of elements.
 See also the outline of Theory and Methods in Media and Film Studies in that section.

-By linking their dissertation topic with their optional courses, students can focus half of their work on the MSc to their own particular interests, whether disciplinary, geographic or thematic in focus.
+By linking their dissertation topic with their optional modules, students can focus half of their work to their own particular interests, whether disciplinary, geographic or thematic in focus.
 There is also ample scope for developing such special interests by taking advantage of the rich calendar of regular seminars and special lectures at SOAS, organised by all the School’s departments and centres.